 3. Engaging with the community (once your course is live)

-This is when you should be most visible to facilitate a positive learning environment by building rapport with students, encouraging discussion and helping to resolve any initial issues or challenges.
+This is when you should be most visible to facilitate a positive learning environment by building rapport with learners, encouraging discussion and helping to resolve any initial issues or challenges.

-Time involved: Aim to spend an hour each day on the platform, observing student activity and building your community.
+Time involved: Aim to spend an hour each day on the platform, observing learner activity and building your community.

-Add an image and a brief description of yourself to help you connect with students in a more personable way.
+Add an image and a brief description of yourself to help you connect with learners in a more personable way.

-Acknowledge the positive contributions of students by ‘liking’ their comments and posts.
+Acknowledge the positive contributions of learners by ‘liking’ their comments and posts.
 Liking someone’s comment increases their Kudos, which reflects the value they have provided to the course community.
-You can also reply directly to any comments or posts and use Chat to instantly message any students that are currently online.
+You can also reply directly to any comments or posts and use Chat to instantly message any learners that are currently online.